brandonsavage/Upload/README.md

 # Upload

 This component simplifies file validation and uploading.
+Now, allows for multi-file uploads

 ## Usage